GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_20_ADK_Primer_Data_Analyst_Agent.md

 ### 1.2.
 Ingest the refrigerator dataset from CLI

-# INSERT INSTRUCTIONS
+# TODO: INSERT INSTRUCTIONS

 ### 1.3.
 Run the notebook that executes the Data Insights documentation scans & persists metadata to GCS

-# INSERT INSTRUCTIONS
+# TODO: INSERT INSTRUCTIONS

 ### 1.4.
 Create a user managed service account for provisioning services